parisholley/wordpress-asynchronous-javascript/README.txt

 Tested up to: 3.5
 Stable tag: trunk

+Improve page load performance by asynchronously loading javascript using head.js

 == Description ==

-Improve page load performance by asynchronously loading javascript using head.js
+This plugin is meant to be a drop-in to your wordpress installation with no additional configuration.
+The goals/features of this plugin are:

+* Load javascript files in an asynchronous manner to improve time to DomReady/OnLoad
+* Use existing wordpress APIs for backwards compatability and prevent coupling to this plugin
+* Leverage dependency model wordpress provides for assets to improve loading performance

 == Installation ==